Living on the Right Side of the Street

 Here’s something beautiful about perspective-taking: it’s contagious.
 When we approach others with genuine curiosity about their experience rather than judgment about their behavior, they often respond in kind.
 A simple “That must be challenging” can transform a tense conversation into a meaningful connection.

 I’ve seen this happen countless times in our community.
 A neighbor who seemed unfriendly turned out to be caring for an elderly parent with dementia.
-A family who kept to themselves was actually dealing with a job loss and felt embarrassed.
+A family that kept to themselves was actually dealing with a job loss and felt embarrassed.
 Once we understood their perspective, we could offer appropriate support instead of feeling hurt by their distance.

 The Daily Practice